Katowice – The Perfect Base for Exploring. Train Trips

 It’s hard to miss the Katowice Railway Station, as it’s located right in the city center, near the marketplace.
 You can reach it from the Lecha i Marii Kaczyńskich Square (former Szewczyka Square), Kościuszki Street, and 3 Maja Street – directly or through the Galeria Katowicka.

 In 2012, a major renovation was completed.
-The main hall and ticket offices are open 24/7.
+The main hall, ticket offices, and travel information point are open 24/7.
 What’s important: PKP Intercity and Koleje Śląskie have separate ticket offices.
-The travel information office is open from 7 am to 9 pm.

 Discover the Silesian Province